mdevils/css-selector-parser/README.md

 - 🚀 **Fast and memory-efficient** parsing for all CSS selectors
 - 🌳 **AST-based** object model for programmatic manipulation
+- 🚶 **AST traversal** with visitor pattern for analyzing and transforming selectors
 - 📊 **Full compliance** with all CSS selector specifications
 - 🧪 **Comprehensive test coverage**
 - 📚 **Well-documented API** with TypeScript support